 According to Recycle Now, about two-thirds of unwanted electrical goods go to landfill.
 This not only creates a problem for the future, but prevents valuable raw materials, such as iron, from being re-used.
 There are a number of options for recycling your hob.

 If you’re getting a new hob delivered, it’s usually possible to arrange for the old one to be taken away for recycling at the same time.
 Currys PC World and John Lewis offer this service for a small charge (£15 - £20).
 They both state appliances will be recycled responsibly.

 Another route is to take your hob to the local authority recycling centre. to locate your nearest recycling centre that accepts electricals.
 Some stores also take old appliances for recycling.
 Alternatively, your local council will pick up for a fee.

 If you're simply upgrading or redesigning your kitchen and there’s nothing wrong with your hob, you could give it to a charity (some offer collection) or sell it privately.

 Once you've bought your hob, you'll need to get it installed by a professional.

 For gas hobs, you’ll need a Gas Safe-registered engineer.

 To get an electric or induction hob fitted, you'll need an electrician.

-The shop you buy your hob from may offer its own installation services, so check what it offers when you make your purchase.
+The shop you buy your hob from is likely to offer its own installation and disposal services, so check this when you make your purchase.